Using Spark with GPFS on the ACCRE Cluster

 Once the setup is out of the way, we’re ready to allocate and launch a SLURM job that will run Spark Master program.
 Here, we’re providing 10G of memory on a single node to run the Master.

-specify the address of the Master and
+options we’re passing to the spark-submit specify the address of the Master and

 that the driver will run on the Client node.